coderdojo-linz/coderdojo-workshop-planner/README.md

 How does it work?

 During going through all workshops in our `WriteEventToDB` function, we call methods from the `DiscordBot` class and build a message with the data, we get from the workshop.
 The function `BuildBotMessage` tests if any data was changed and creates a message, which we send to Discord.
-To send it to the correct channel we created a [Webhook](https://support.discord.com/hc/de/articles/228383668-Webhooks-verwenden).
+To send it to the correct channel we created a `Webhook`.
 If the title was changed, we appended certain emotes to the message, so that it looks nicer.
 Same for the time.

 Sample: